 CBD In Washington

-Did you know that marijuana and THC-infused products were legalized long before hemp and hemp CBD became legal in Washington state?
-And now that hemp and CBD are both legal in the state, officials are saying that it’s NOT legal to add CBD to food and beverages — that is unless you’re a licensed marijuana dispensary.
+Even tho marijuana and THC-infused products were legalized long before hemp and hemp CBD in Washington state, CBD eventually caught up.
+Now that hemp and CBD are both legal in the state, officials are saying that it’s NOT legal to add CBD to food and beverages — that is unless you’re a licensed marijuana dispensary.
 Crazy, right?
-In this post, we’ll go over the current 2021 hemp and CBD laws in Washington.
-We’ll also talk about what CBD products are legal in Washington and go over laws related to growing hemp and selling CBD products in the state.

 Before we get into the details of Washington hemp and CBD laws, let’s clarify exactly what we’re talking about.